jeff4/bionotes.github.io/ochem.md

 * 6/19 Started Chapter 7 on Alkenes / Olefins
 * 6/20 Problems 7-1 and 7-2 to predict structures and understanding the 2n+2 formula for fully saturated hydrocarbons vs elements of unsaturation.
 Remember, 1 element of unsaturation (EoU)= 2 hydrogens.
 Therefore, 1 ring structure = 1 EoU, 1 double bond = 1 EoU, 1 triple bond = 2 EoU's
 * 6/22 Elements of unsaturation with relation to halogens (F,Cl,Br,I) and Oxygen.
+* 6/29 Started section on naming of alkenes, esp updated new IUPAC conventions.